rna-oop/2425-m1-geniomhe-group-6/lab3/README.md

 Thanks to the hierarchical class design of the molecule object, we're able to retrieve all information needed describing an atom, for each atom in the molecule.

 In porcessor, this method `flattenMolecule_to_dict` takes an object and returns a list of atom dictionaries, where the keys of each dictionary are named exactly as the tags in the xml file.

+> [!NOTE]
+> It practically has the same behavior as `flattenMolecule` but returns a list of dictionaries instead of a list of atom info and objects (allowing diverse output formats).

 This way, we can easily create the xml file by iterating over the list of atoms and creating the corresponding tags.

 ```python
     def flattenMolecule_to_dict(self,rna_molecule:RNA_Molecule):